Kaprizov gets hat trick as Wild thump Blues 6-2, even series

 “It’s for sure helping to build confidence, knowing you can take the lead and run with it,” Eriksson Ek said.

-The Blues didn’t score on Minnesota goalie Marc-Andre Fleury until Jordan Kyrou’s power-play goal midway through the second period.
-They lost defenseman Robert Bortuzzo to injury after he blocked a shot with the side of his face in the first.
+The Blues didn’t score on Wild goalie Marc-Andre Fleury until Jordan Kyrou’s rebound midway through the second on a power play.
+They lost defenseman Robert Bortuzzo to injury after he blocked a shot with the side of his face in the first period,

 “Once you know it hit him in the head, obviously that’s really scary,” St. Louis defenseman Colton Parayko said.
 “As a teammate and a friend, it’s tough to see.
 Hope he feels better.”